MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/administrative-settings-opt-in-newyammer.md

     ![Meet the New Yammer dialog box](../media/yammer-preview-meet-new-yammer.png)

-- If your organization wants to remove all access to the new Yammer during the preview phase, you will need to [contact Microsoft support](https://docs.microsoft.com/microsoft-365/admin/contact-support-for-business-products?view=o365-worldwide&tabs=online).
+- If your organization wants to remove all access to the new Yammer, you will need to [contact Microsoft support](https://docs.microsoft.com/microsoft-365/admin/contact-support-for-business-products?view=o365-worldwide&tabs=online).

 >[!NOTE]
-> Please note that during the preview phase, all users can access the new experience through a direct link.
-If your organization wants to remove all access to the new Yammer during the preview phase, you will need to contact Microsoft support.
-If you remove all access, then users from all networks in a 1:M (1-to-many) scenario will no longer be able to access the preview features.
+> Please note that users can access the new experience through a direct link.
+If your organization wants to remove all access to the new Yammer you will need to contact Microsoft support.
+If you remove all access, then users from all networks in a 1:M (1-to-many) scenario will no longer be able to access the new Yammer features.

 ## FAQ